-- Cash and cash equivalents, receivables, payables are estimated to be the carrying value that approximates market value. - Borrowings and investments measured at amortised cost are based upon estimated future cash flows discounted by the current market interest rates applicable to assets and liabilities with similar risk profiles, unless quoted market prices are available.
+- Cash and cash equivalents, receivables, payables are estimated to be the carrying value that approximates market value. - Borrowings and measure at amortised cost investments are based upon estimated future cash flows discounted by the current market interest rates applicable to assets and liabilities with similar risk profiles, unless quoted market prices are available. - Financial assets classified (i) at fair value through profit and loss or (ii) at fair value through other comprehensive income - are based upon quoted market prices (in active markets for identical investments) at the reporting date or independent valuation.